wtsi-svi/ReadServer/README.md

 For more details, please see our [manuscript](http://biorxiv.org/content/early/2016/06/22/060186 "http://biorxiv.org/content/early/2016/06/22/060186").

-The datasets produced by the analysis in the manuscript are available [here](ftp://ftp-mouse.sanger.ac.uk/other/tk2/1607-popBWT-material/).
-See the README.
+The datasets produced by the analysis in the manuscript are available: ftp://ftp-mouse.sanger.ac.uk/other/tk2/1607-popBWT-material/

 <br>